 Red Stag Fulfillment

-Critical inventory protection steps include:
+Critical inventory protection steps:

 Implement a phased migration to minimize risk